Dice-k5599/CS35L_Final_Project/README.md

 <img width="1674" alt="Screenshot 2024-03-12 at 11 41 44 PM" src="https://github.com/Dice-k5599/CS35L_Final_Project/assets/64292779/41a77054-1ba6-4579-af5c-7a866510e39a">

-### D. Configuring the authentication, the firestore, and (MAYBE THE STORAGE CHECK THISSSSS)
+### D. Configuring the authentication, the firestore
 - Click on the cog on the left, next to "Project Overview", then "project settings".
 We need to do this when we first make an app to enable metrics.
 - On the left panel, click on "Build", in which a list of stuff will drop down.
 Click on "Authentication".
 You should see the page below, click on "Get started":